iSumsoft» Windows Password »Resolve: Your Password Has Expired and Must Be Changed

 Your password has expired

-Step 1: When you see the message: "Your password has expired and must be changed", click the OK button under the message.
+Step 1: Upon seeing the "Your password has expired and must be changed" message, click OK.

 Click OK

-Step 2: Type your old password (leave this field blank if you haven't set any password), new password, and confirmation password, and then click the right arrow key next to the "Confirm password" field.
+Step 2: Enter your old password, new password, and confirm the new password.
+Then, click the right arrow next to the "Confirm password" field.

 Change expired password